 It is the policy of Tulsa Tech to: (a) prevent user access over its computer network to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic or digital communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children's Internet Protection Act [Pub.
-L. No. 106-554 and 47 U.S.C. §254(h)].
+L. No. 106-554 and 47 U.S.C. §254(h)] and Oklahoma law [OKLA.
+STAT. tit.
+70, § 11-202]